clarus/coq-blog/posts/2019-07-25 Continuous testing for Coq projects.md

     after_script:
     - docker stop COQ  # optional

 This YAML file explains to [Travis CI](https://travis-ci.com/) what to do to check the project.
 We use the [coqorg/coq](https://hub.docker.com/r/coqorg/coq) Docker images.
-These images have pre-compiled versions of Coq with opam to speedup the tests.
+These images have pre-compiled versions of Coq with opam, what is crucial to speedup the tests.
 For each architecture from Coq `8.4` to Coq `8.9` we:

 * check if either:
   * the platform is supposed to be supported `if [ "${SHOULD_SUPPORT}" = "true" ]`,